 Making Shredded Chicken for Tacos in the Frying Pan:

 - Just toss it in the pan with your olive oil and spice mixture, then cook for 2-5 minutes over medium-high heat on each side until it’s cooked all the way through.
-It’s best to use an instant read thermometer and make sure the internal temperature of the chicken reaches 165ºF.
+It’s best to use an instant read thermometer (paid link) and make sure the internal temperature of the chicken reaches 165ºF.

 What’s the Best Tortilla for Tacos?